MaxSvargal/kurrent/docs/HowToWork.md

     * [Items Page Component](#items-page-component)

 ## Action Types Constants
-Let's add some constants to the file `actions/types.js`.
+First, let's add some constants to the file `actions/types.js`.
 This file contains all constant types of actions as simple strings.
 It allows to avoid a misspells and makes work with actions more convenient.
 ``` javascript
 ...
 export const GET_ITEMS = 'GET_ITEMS'